bikefittr.com

 Shoes Pre-Mounted vs. Running Start

-Method Bike Fit Requirement
+Method Bike Fit Requirement Time Savings

-Shoes in transition Quick-engagement pedals
+Shoes in transition (run to mount) Quick-engagement pedals Simpler but slower

 Cleat Alignment for Quick Engagement